Unity-Technologies/com.unity.probuilder/README.md

 There are 3 major namespaces, each corresponding to a DLL target.

-- ProBuilder2.Common -> ProBuilderCore.dll
+- ProBuilder.Core -> ProBuilderCore.dll
-- ProBuilder2.MeshOperations -> ProBuilderMeshOps.dll
+- ProBuilder.MeshOperations -> ProBuilderMeshOps.dll
-- ProBuilder2.EditorCommon -> ProBuilderEditorCore.dll
+- ProBuilder.EditorCore -> ProBuilderEditorCore.dll

 All mesh creation and editing functionality is restricted to the `Core` and `MeshOps` libraries, which are both available at runtime.

-### ProBuilder2.Common
+### ProBuilder.Core

-The Common namespace includes most of the data types and functionality required to compile meshes from aforementioned types.
+The Core namespace includes most of the data types and functionality required to compile meshes from aforementioned types.
 This corresponds to the `ProBuilder/Classes/ClassesCore/` folder.

-### ProBuilder2.MeshOperations
+### ProBuilder.MeshOperations

 MeshOperations is a collection of mostly static classes for manipulating mesh data.
 This corresponds to the `ProBuilder/Classes/ClassesEditing/` folder.

-### ProBuilder2.EditorCommon
+### ProBuilder.EditorCore

 Unity editor integration.
 This corresponds to the `ProBuilder/Editor/EditorCore` folder.